How to Install WordPress with Apache on Debian

 CREATE DATABASE WORDPRESSDB;

-For security, create a unique user for WordPress.
-This practice limits access and enhances security.
+Moreover, for enhanced security, create a unique user for WordPress.
+This practice limits access and reduces attack vectors.
 Replace ‘WPUSER’ and ‘PASSWORD’ with your chosen username and password:

 CREATE USER 'WPUSER'@localhost IDENTIFIED BY 'PASSWORD';